sahajsoft/newrelic-dropwizard-plugin/README.md

 Since NR does not support any text values or annotation of metric values, it's impossible to capture health check messages within NR.

-Multiple Dropwizard applications can be monitored from the same plugin agent.
+Multiple Dropwizard applications can be monitored from the same plugin instance.
 The plugin polls all configured Dropwizard applications every minute and publishes the appropriate data into NR.
 The plugin handles failures to connect to or receive a response from a Dropwizard application; only applications that provide a valid 200 status code response are considered healthy.

 ## New Relic Dashboard UI